Yarra River Project

 Stages 4 and 5 also included improved access to the bus stop and native revegetation works.

-Stage 6 - works underway
+Stage 6 - path open and planting underway

 Key elements of Stage 6 will include removal of invasive species and native revegetation planting to increase habitat for local wildlife.